Parental mental health How to help children living with parents with mental health problems

 Provides emotional support to people affected by mental health problems and their families and friends.

-Browse research and resources on parental mental health in the UK's only library dedicated to child protection.
+Browse research and resources on parental substance misuse in the UK's only library dedicated to child protection.

 ADCS (2016) Safeguarding pressures phase 5: research report.
 Manchester: ADCS.